XENONnT/env_starter/README.md

-We strongly recommend you understand what the script is doing so that if something breaks you can try to find a work around without relying on someone else fixing it, which can take time.
+We strongly recommend you understand what the script is doing so that if something breaks you can try to find a workaround without relying on someone else to fix it, which can take time.

 #### Installation